phacce/halagram-captain-ms/README.md

     captain.Crypto.compare('text', 'hash-of-text');
 ```

-The above methods return promises; where the `hash` method resolves the hash and the compare method rerurns a boolean if the hash matches the text
+The above methods return promises; where the `hash` method resolves a hash and the compare method rerurns a boolean if the hash matches the text

 ```js
     // to encrypt an object or string